lino-framework/book/docs/specs/sales.rst

 plugin.
 The internal codename "sales" is for historical reasons, you might generate product invoices for other trade types as well.

-The plugin --of course-- needs and automatically installs the :mod:`lino_xl.lib.products` plugin.
+The plugin needs and automatically installs the :mod:`lino_xl.lib.products` plugin.

 It also needs and installs :mod:`lino_xl.lib.vat` (and not